sankaransms/Ensemble-Learning/README.md

 # Ensemble-Learning

 ## **About**
-Ola is a major player in the ride-hailing industry, known for its vast network of drivers and vehicles, providing convenient and affordable transportation options.
-However, it faces significant challenges in driver recruitment and retention, which directly impact its operational efficiency and customer satisfaction.
+A major player in the ride-hailing industry, the company is known for its vast network of drivers and vehicles, providing convenient and affordable transportation options.
+However, it faces significant challenges in driver recruitment and retention, which directly impact operational efficiency and customer satisfaction.

 ## **Problem Statement**